-While personal transportation in the Town of Guilderland is primarily oriented toward private car use, the Town has upgraded and expanded its network of sidewalks in recent
+While personal transportation in the Town of Guilderland is primarily oriented toward private car use, the Town has upgraded and expanded its network of sidewalks in recent years.
+Sidewalk extensions and improvement efforts in the Town have gradually increased pedestrian access in strategic locations along Carman Road, Old State Road, and elsewhere.

--One notable recent sidewalk expansion project links the Guilderland Public Library to the Hamilton Square shopping plaza along the south side of Western Avenue.
+One notable recent sidewalk expansion project links the Guilderland Public Library to the Hamilton Square shopping plaza along the south side of Western Avenue.
 Recreational walking and hiking trails in Tawasentha Park, the Albany Pine Bush Preserve, the Black Creek Marsh Wildlife Management Area, and the Vosburgh Trails area are promoted via the Town's official website under the heading Hike Guilderland!